pavan-v87/Chainlock/info.md

 # Software supply chain
 Software delivery begins from design, writing code to its distribution, deployment and its eventual usage.
+Like the traditional supply chain, software supply chain is a system of organization and network connecting people, process, information and resources involved in delivering product to clients or customers.

 ### Problems at Enterprise scale
 On an Enterprise scale, a software product involves millions of line of code.
-With majority of them being added from Opensource.
+With majority of them being borrowed from Opensource.
 Does all these Free software really comes with zero cost?
-May be no money, but there is cost of  vulnerabilities, data security, privay voilations, license infringments, financial penalities etc..
+May be no money, but there is cost of  vulnerabilities, insecure data, privacy voilations, license infringments etc..

-### Data for Managing supply chain
+### Managing supply chain
-At each stage of this chain there should be sufficient data available for developing confidence and trust in final delivery.
-This is achieved by code quality analysis, vulnerability checks, attack vector recognition and reducing exploit surface area etc. Also We should have observaibility built around this using different tools.
+At each stage of supply chain there should be sufficient data available for developing confidence and trust in final delivery.
+This is achieved by code quality analysis, vulnerability checks, reducing exploit surface area etc. Also We should have observaibility built around this using different tools.

 ### Strong governace with Grafeas
 Grafeas is an open source initiative to define a uniform way for auditing and governing the modern software supply chain.
 Its main purpose is to maintain Knowledge base for onpremises and cloud clusters.
 It provides a centralized mechanism to enforce policies across software delivery chain.
 Grafeas provides API's to store, query, and retrieve comprehensive metadata on software components of all kinds.